thechangelog/changelog.com/README.md

 If any app dependencies have changed, or the cached Docker app image has diverged from the source code, you will need to re-build it by running `docker-compose build` before you can run `docker-compose up`.

-If you are running on macOS or Linux, all the above commands are available as make targets (e.g. `build` &amp; `contrib`).
+If you are running on macOS or Linux, all the above commands are available as to make targets (e.g. `build` &amp; `contrib`).
 Learn about all available commands by running `make` in your terminal.

 By default, macOS ships with GNU Make v3.81.
 Our Makefile requires GNU Make >= 4 which can be installed via `brew install make`.